mirchencom/webconsole/README.md

 2. **[A TextMate Bundle](https://github.com/robenkleene/Web-Console-tmbundle)**
 3. **A Ruby gem**

-But, there is nothing inherent to Web Console the requires Ruby or TextMate.
-Any language can be used to write plugins, and it can integrate with any editor.
+But, there is nothing that inherently requires Ruby or TextMate.
+Any language can be used to write plugins, and integration can be with any editor.

 # Status

-Web Console is in pre-alpha, while the existing plugins are useful, the application is not ready for regular use and there is not a binary distribution yet.
+Web Console is in pre-alpha, while the existing plugins are useful, the application is not yet ready for regular use, and there is no binary distribution.

 ## Timeline